 Urinary tract infections (UTIs) are common in all people and account for more than 8 million doctor visits annually, according to National Institutes of Health data.
 But UTI risk increases with age, and older people are more vulnerable to contracting UTIs for several reasons, including their susceptibility to infections due to a weakened immune system.

 UTIs in the elderly are especially dangerous.
-If left untreated, a UTI can lead to acute or chronic kidney infections and sepsis, a potentially life-threatening infection of the bloodstream.
-Read on for more insight and best practices for preventing UTI in the elderly.
+If left untreated, a UTI can lead to acute or chronic kidney infections, a bacterial infection in the bloodstream called septicemia, or sepsis, a potentially life-threatening immune response to the bloodstream infection.
+Read on for more insight and best practices for preventing UTI in elderly patients.

 How Do UTIs Happen?

 A UTI happens when bacteria enter the urinary tract and multiply in the bladder.
 UTI infections in the elderly are more common because of underlying problems like a weakened immune system that can’t fight the bacteria, less-efficient bladder emptying, incontinence or bladder obstructions.
 Other conditions that make elderly people more susceptible to UTIs include:

 - Enlarged prostate